Former dinner lady and darts player Gwen Shearer marked her hundredth birthday with two parties and surrounded by her family and friends.

 Gwen, of Tavistock, enjoyed gatherings at the Tavistock Parish Centre and at the Stannary Brewery, complete with a birthday cake, balloons and buffet, to celebrate a full life bringing up her sons and working when not engaged in family life.

-She moved to Tavistock from Ilfracombe where she had relatives and had holidayed and where romance blossomed on meeting her late husband John, a high street butcher, who who died in 1984 from TB.
-He served in the Fifteenth Scottish Reconnaissance Corps in World War II and was believed to have been among the first of the Allied troops to cross the Rhine.
+She moved to Tavistock from Ilfracombe where she had relatives and had holidayed and where romance blossomed on meeting her late husband John, a high street butcher, who who died from cancer He served in the Fifteenth Scottish Reconnaissance Corps in World War II and was believed to have been among the first of the Allied troops to cross the Rhine.

 Gwen worked in Tavistock for Lawsons (homeware), Camelot (jewellers), Cooks, Faswells factory and the former Tavistock School and Mount Kelly College.